 - Write a diary: write down dates, times, any witnesses, who is involved and other details that can help you record what is happening and convince the school to act on it.

 - If the bullying continues: If the bullying continues or you think it is harassment, you can report the abuse to the police.
 See mate and hate crime.

 - Support from your local council: Many communities provide local resources to help tackle bullying.
 The more we become aware of bullying at school, the more likely they’ll take steps to tackle it.
-Your local council website should have information about anti-bullying schemes.
+Your local council website A website is a page you can go to on the internet like Google or YouTube. should have information about anti-bullying schemes.

 What you can do to improve your school’s response to bullying

 - Share with the school the government's guidance on tackling and preventing bullying.

 - Ask your teacher to arrange for a professional speaker to talk to the whole school about bullying.

 - Report ineffective school response to bullying to a local newspaper.
 School administrators will be quick to change their attitudes if they think they might look bad in the news.